Bhaskar-JR/R-for-Marketing-Research-and-Analytics/README.md

 • Use by() and aggregate() to break out your data by grouping variables (Sect.
 3.4.5).
 • Advanced visualization methods include cumulative distribution (Sect.3.4.4),normality checks (Sect.
 3.4.3), and mapping (Sect.
 3.4.6).

 ## Relationships Between Continuous Variables
+The most important insights in marketing analysis often come from understanding relationships between variables.
+It helps marketers to understand how to reach customers more effectively.
+For example, if people who live closer to a store visit more frequently and buy more, then an obvious strategy would be to send advertisements to people who live in the area.

+We shall focus on understanding the relationships between pairs of variables in multivariate data, and examine how to visualize the relationships and compute statistics that describe their associations (correlation coefficients).

 Following are some of the important points to consider when analyzing relationships between variables.
 ### Visualization
 • plot(x, y) creates scatterplots where x is a vector of x-values to be plotted and y is a vector of the same length with y-values (Sect.
 4.2.1.).